SchweizerischeBundesbahnen/scion-workbench/resources/site/getting-started/workbench-application-platform/getting-started.md

   Open `app.module.ts` and import `WorkbenchModule` and `WorkbenchApplicationPlatformModule`.
 Then, register the applications which you like to integrate.

-  > Do not forget to import Angular `BrowserAnimationsModule` which is required by the workbench.
+  > Do not forget to import Angular `BrowserAnimationsModule` and `RouterModule` which are required by the workbench.

   ```typescript
   @NgModule({